Rafshaan/Gaussian/README.md

 ```
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: ENBANATHAN V
+Developed by: A.RAFSHAAN AHMED
-RegisterNumber: 212224220027
+RegisterNumber: 212224230214
 */
 import numpy as np
 import sys